Nonamenable subforests of multi-ended quasi-pmp graphs: Maximal forest as a random subgraph

 The study of FMSF and WMSF is closely connected to percolation theory.
-For example, {\cite[Proposition 3.6]{LPS06msf}} stated below as \cref{free=wired} relates these random forests to a famous conjecture of Benjamini and Schramm \cite[Conjecture 6]{BSbeyond}.
-This conjecture says that a quasi-transitive\footnote{A graph $G$ is called \defn{quasi-transitive} if the natural action of $\Aut{(G)}$ group on it has finitely many orbits.} graph $G$ is amenable if and only if $p_c(G) = p_u(G)$, where
+For example, \cite[Proposition 3.6]{LPS06msf} shows that for any locally finite connected graph $G$ we have that $p_c(G) = p_u(G)$ if and only if $\FMSF(G) = \WMSF(G)$.
+Thus, these random forests are related to a famous conjecture of Benjamini and Schramm \cite[Conjecture 6]{BSbeyond}, which says that a locally finite connected quasi-transitive\footnote{A graph $G$ is called \defn{quasi-transitive} if the natural action of $\Aut{(G)}$ group on it has finitely many orbits.} graph $G$ is amenable if and only if $p_c(G) = p_u(G)$.

-The fact that amenability of $G$ implies $p_c=p_u$ was proven in \cite{pc=pu}; however the other direction of this conjecture is only known in particular cases and is one of the central questions of the subject.
-In light of this, the following characterisation of $p_c(G) = p_u(G)$ is particularly interesting.